Menu

 Yet, retailers are pulling back free returns anyway.
 Will these numbers apply to reality?
 Experts like IBM suspect that the number of brands making such changes in their policies will increase and 57% of consumers will be willing to pay for it to help reduce negative environmental impact.

-Ecommerce returns: a growing retail pain point, worse when they’re free
+Ecommerce returns: a retail pain point

-E-commerce returns are a headache to retailers for many reasons: Operating costs have risen significantly in the past years as online sales overall rose dramatically because of COVID-19, logistics companies have raised their rates to deal with surging volumes, and affects purchasing and demand forecasting considering retailers can’t have pre visibility and transparency about how many products will consumers really buy and don’t return.
+E-commerce returns are a headache for many reasons: Operating costs have risen significantly in the past years as online sales overall rose dramatically because of COVID-19, logistics companies have raised their rates to deal with surging volumes, and affects purchasing and demand forecasting considering retailers can’t have pre visibility and transparency about how many products will consumers really buy and don’t return.

 Home-based returns create another issue in that they usually take way longer to process than in-store returns.
 During that additional processing time in-transit, units are not available to other customers and, consequently, brands tend to increase their inventory levels to keep the same level of in-store product availability.
 To do so of course, requires the use of more textiles for extra production and transportation of these extra goods.